leo-buneev/vuepress-plugin-fulltext-search/README.md

 ### Functions

-You can define the following functions:
+You can define functions to hook into various seach features.
+The functions that can be implemented are as follows:

 ```ts
 /**
  * Augment, adjust, or manipulate the suggestions shown to users.
  */
 async function processSuggestions(suggestions: Suggestion[], queryString: string, queryTerms: string[]): Suggestion[]

 /**
  * Callback function to call when a user clicks on a suggestion.
  */
 async function onGoToSuggestion(index: number, suggestion: Suggestion, queryString: string, queryTerms: string[])
 ```

-You can provide it like so:
+Functions are provided to the plugin like so:

 ```js
 const fs = require('fs');